hplgit/hplgit.github.com/teamods/doconce/demo/reveal.js/README.md

 It's possible to write your slides using Markdown.
 To enable Markdown, add the ```data-markdown``` attribute to your ```<section>``` elements and wrap the contents in a ```<script type="text/template">``` like the example below.

 This is based on [data-markdown](https://gist.github.com/1343518) from [Paul Irish](https://github.com/paulirish) which in turn uses [showdown](https://github.com/coreyti/showdown/).
-This is sensitive to indentation (avoid mixing tabs and spaces) and line breaks (avoid consecutive breaks).
+Sensitive to indentation (avoid mixing tabs and spaces) and line breaks (avoid consecutive breaks).

 ```html
 <section data-markdown>